Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 • He visto a mi profesor de español esta mañana – I’ve seen my Spanish teacher this morning

-Even if you don’t mention the timeframe, using present perfect tells us that the action took place not too long ago.
+Even if you don’t mention the timeframe, using Spanish present perfect tells us that the action took place not too long ago.

 Whereas actions that occurred, for example, yesterday or last week will normally be expressed using the simple past tense.